RedHatQE/CodeQuality/documentation/python/pythondoc.md

 - [SonarQube v5.6.3 LTS](https://docs.sonarqube.org/display/SONAR/Setup+and+Upgrade)
 - [SonarQube Runner v2.6+](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner)

-> ⚔ Note: in order to deploy a SonarQube instance, you can refer to the [Installing Sonar Server v5.6.3](https://docs.engineering.redhat.com/display/~slokits/Installing+Sonar+Server+v5.6.3) document or use the Central-CI instances, see [Central CI SonarQube Instances](https://mojo.redhat.com/docs/DOC-1098209) for more information.
+> ⚔ Note: in order to deploy a SonarQube instance, you can refer to the [Installing Sonar Server v6.0.7](../../deployments) document

 > ⚔ Note: for Jenkins Sonar plugin configuration see [Analyzing with SonarQube Scanner for Jenkins](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner+for+Jenkins) for details.